nefarius/ViGEm.github.io/docs/projects/HidHide/FAQ.md

 # Frequently Asked Questions

-## I have a question, how can I reach you folks?
+## I have a different question, how can I reach you folks?

 [Head over to the support page](https://vigem.org/Community-Support/), we prefer Discord.